-8. Curly Medium Length Hair
+8. Medium Length Curly Hair

-9. Medium Wavy Hair
+9. Medium Length Wavy Hair

-10. Short Bangs with Medium Length Hair
+10. Short Bangs

-11. Medium Length Asymmetric Cut
+11. Asymmetric Haircut

-12. Long Front Short Back Haircut
+12. Long Front Short Back

-13. Medium Length Natural Hair
+13. Medium Length Afro

 14. Medium Length Dreadlocks

-15. Medium Length Cut for Asian Hair
+15. Medium Length Hairstyle for Asian Hair

-16. French Braids on Medium Hair
+16. French Braids

-18. Medium Length Fulani Braids
+18. Fulani Braids

-Fulani braids are a traditional African hairstyle and look stunning on medium length natural hair.
+Fulani braids are a traditional African hairstyle and look stunning on medium length hairstyles.
 They combine small side braids with braids down the center parting.
 Beads are added to the ends for a unique and eye-catching finish.
 This style looks elegant and sophisticated, making it perfect for everyday wear or formal events.

-19. Medium Length Box Braids
+19. Box Braids